Seeing Differently, Acting Similarly: Heterogeneously Observable Imitation Learning: The HOIL Problem

 In practical applications, the auxiliary policy $\pi_1$ can also come from simulation training or direct imitation.
 But since $\pi_1$ is additionally provided, it is more practical to consider $\pi_1$ as a non-optimal policy.
 During training, OC is an essential operation for solving HOIL, which helps the learner address the issues of the dynamics mismatch and the support mismatch (especially the latter one).
-Also, in reality, OC just provides observations information without corresponding action signals as in many active querying research~\citep{DBLP:conf/acl/BrantleyDS20,DBLP:conf/corl/0001ZKK19}, so its cost will be much lower.
+Also, in reality, we do not need an oracle for actions, which still needs OC for obtaining expert observations first, as in many active querying research~\citep{DBLP:conf/acl/BrantleyDS20,DBLP:conf/corl/0001ZKK19}, so its cost will be relatively lower.

 Besides, the related work~\citep{DBLP:conf/corl/0001ZKK19} also required an initialized policy $\pi_1$ to solve their problem, which act as a teacher under privileged $\mathcal O_{\mathrm E}$ in the pretraining and then learned a vision-based student from the guidance of the teacher under both $\mathcal O_{\mathrm L}$ and $\mathcal O_{\mathrm E}$.
 Their setting can be viewed as a variety of HOIL with optimal $\pi_1$, unlimited $\mathcal{O}_\mathrm{E}$, and unlimited OC operations, so HOIL is actually a more practical learning framework.